 Yes, you still need to move.
 This hibernation does not mean complete “veg’ing out.”
 Lack of movement is what our society already struggles with from sit, sit, and more sit.
 As a matter of fact, I’ve been crawling around with my dog, Orbit, chasing him, playing hide and seek, and just being silly.
 I’m also training, but I’m listening very intently to my body.
 I’ve changed my program to the evening because my body is telling me that I need coffee time supplemented with gentle movements—crocodile breathing, neck nods, rolling, crawling, and rocking.
 Right now, I’m pursuing movement that nurtures my body.
 I’m beginning my yoga practice, which is part of my “just be” journey.
 And, I’m breathing a LOT—the correct way, not with the accessory (emergency) muscles that our bodies have grown accustomed to using.
 Movement doesn’t require a gym or a specific exercise—just move and have fun!
 The best part of listening to your body during winter hibernation, is that when you actually hear what your body says you become stronger—I accidentally hit a PR one evening last week!
 The press went up like butter.

-Remember, this box of hearts is for you.
+Remember, this box of hearts is for you, and if you want to, you can also get some flowers delivered.
 We are not looking to hand out the “be mine” heart to someone else—YET.
 We have to be all snuggly comfy with ourselves before we can dole out the goods.
 This is where you need to look at yourself and be ok with you.
 You need to embrace the birthday suit.
 Accept yourself for you, as the awesome person that you are inside and out.
 I’m serious about the birthday suit too—check yourself out in the mirror.
 Do not allow yourself to squint, snarl your nose, or think one single negative thought.
 Seriously, be humble.
 Just as we are not defined by our numbers, the same thing goes for our perceived flaws.
 Each of us has asked a partner, friend, husband, or wife about a certain flaw that we see only to get a frazzled brow or even a look of complete confusion.
 Now is the time to accept yourself for you, love yourself, smile and ask that hot person staring back at you in the mirror, “Will you be mine?”